Language

 • NOTICE:

-The Johnson County District Court is not currently able to accept protection order petitions online.
-If you need to request a protection order petition in Johnson County, please visit or contact the court directly:
+The Douglas County District Court is not currently able to accept protection order petitions online.
+If you need to request a protection order petition in Douglas County, please visit or contact the court directly:

 • NOTICE: